The Carbon Trust

 Although ISSB has set a global baseline for climate reporting, there are still many other climate reporting mechanisms your business should be familiar with.
 The climate reporting landscape is made up of three main types of reporting mechanisms:

 • Regulations: If a reporting mechanism is set out in regulation, this means it is required by law in that jurisdiction.
 Regulations vary by country, with each regulator defining the information that must be disclosed and the standard or framework that must be used.
-An example is the incoming Corporate Social Responsibility Directive (CSRD) in the EU, which requires companies to report against the European Sustainability Reporting Standards (ESRS) or Taskforce on Climate Related Financial Disclosure (TCFD)-aligned reporting in the UK, Canada, Brazil, the EU, Egypt, Singapore, Hong Kong, Japan, New Zealand, Singapore, and Switzerland
+An example is the incoming Corporate Social Responsibility Directive (CSRD) in the EU, which requires companies to report against the European Sustainability Reporting Standards (ESRS) or IFRS S1 & S2-aligned reporting.
+As of July 2024, over 20 jurisdictions have taken steps to adopt or use the ISSB standards in legal or regulatory frameworks, including Canada, Brazil, Nigeria, Turkey, China, Australia, the UK, Singapore and Singapore, Hong Kong and Japan.

 • Standards: Standards set out detailed criteria, indicators and metrics against which your company must report.
 Standards are set to provide decision-useful information for particular users.
 Climate reporting is an element of several global standards, including the International Sustainability Standards Board (ISSB) IFRS S1 and IFRS S2, which aim to provide a global baseline for sustainability-related financial disclosure intended for use by investors.
 The Global Reporting Initiative (GRI) also presents specific standards for climate reporting intended to serve the needs of a wider group of stakeholders

 • Frameworks: Frameworks provide a strategic, high-level structure or approach around which your company’s report can be made.
 The aim of reporting frameworks is to define best practice for reporting.
 Reporting through a framework is often voluntary, but regulators or investors may require businesses to use specific frameworks, so they receive comparable information.
-An example of a framework is the Taskforce on Climate Related Financial Disclosure (TCFD), which includes 11 recommendations for climate risk and opportunity reporting
+An example of a framework is the Taskforce on Climate Related Financial Disclosure (TCFD), which includes 11 recommendations for climate risk and opportunity reporting.
+The TCFD framework and responsibility for monitoring disclosures against it have been transferred to ISSB – IFRS S1 and S2.

 It is important to understand the distinction between regulations, standards, and frameworks so you can identify which reporting requirements your company must report against.
 There may also be additional mechanisms your business chooses to report against, to meet the needs of the different users of your reporting.
 Increasingly, many of the reporting mechanisms require the same information to be reported, but there are also differences that will mean your business has to collect different information or report it differently to comply with the requirements.